HL7/bulk-data/input/pagecontent/async-delete-request.md

 #### Bulk Data Delete Request

-After an asynchronous bulk request has been started, a client MAY send a DELETE request to the URL provided in the `Content-Location` header to cancel the request.
-If the request has been completed, a server MAY use the request as a signal that the client is done retrieving files and that it is safe for the server to remove those from storage.
-Following the delete request, when subsequent requests are made to the polling location, the server SHALL return a `404 Not Found` error and an associated FHIR `OperationOutcome` resource in JSON format.
+After an asynchronous bulk request has been started, a {{ bulk_client_role }} MAY send a DELETE request to the URL provided in the `Content-Location` header to cancel the request.
+If the request has been completed, a {{ bulk_server_role }} MAY use the request as a signal that the {{ bulk_client_role }} is done retrieving files and that it is safe for the {{ bulk_server_role }} to remove those from storage.
+Following the delete request, when subsequent requests are made to the polling location, the {{ bulk_server_role }} SHALL return a `404 Not Found` error and an associated FHIR `OperationOutcome` resource in JSON format.

 ##### Endpoint